akuhara/MC3deconv/README.md

 ## Input

 The program, `mc3deconv`, assumes a parameter file, in which tuning parameters and input data are specified, exists in the currenct directory with the name "params.in".
-The format of the parameter file is as below, but you can put comment lines that must star with #.
+The format of the parameter file is as below, but you can put comment lines, if necessary, that must start with "#".

 |Line #|parameter 1|parameter 2|Example value1| Example value2|
 |:--:|:--:|:--:|:--:|:--|